Tuition & Aid

 There are three components to the financial aid process:

-- Submission of 2021 income tax return to SSS.
-Please plan to file your 2021 tax return prior to March 4, 2022, if you wish to be considered for financial aid.
-In order to be considered, we require the full 2021 tax return, including all related W-2s, 1099s, and K-1.
+- Submission of 2022 income tax return to SSS.
+In order to be considered, we require the full 2022 tax return, and all related W-2s, 1099s, and K-1 from 2023.
 We also require a 4506-T form.
 Please contact the chief financial officer, Kelly Vaughn, if you have questions.

 - Prepare and send a letter to our head of school, Maura Joyce, with the specific amount of aid requested.